tiago-web/Recursion-Store/server/appRequirements.md

 # Last Updates

+- should not return user populated on List Order By User ✅

 - updateProfile not working when password is being updated
-- should not return user populated on List Order By User
-- should not return user & products populated on PUT Order By User
-- should not return user populated on PUT Order By Admin
+- Check the images sizes () and array lenght on update product Images
+- On update images, remove and save images from diskStorage